 Slow Cooker dishes are a staple around here, and this one is among the best.
 This delicious homemade recipe is one of the easiest dinners you can make, easy enough to be made on a weeknight.
 All you have to do is add all the ingredients to the crockpot and forget about it until ready to serve.

 It can’t get any easier unless you order the meal at a restaurant.
 The beef is juicy and flavorful, slowly cooked with lots of garlic and spices.
 Also, you can add potatoes and carrots 2-3 hours before the corned beef is ready, to you have the sides done at the same time.

 This St. Patrick’s Day favorite couldn’t be simpler to make.
 It is simply the BEST Corned Beef recipe ever!
-I love serving this slow cooker Irish-American classic with carrots, cabbage, or potatoes for St. Patrick’s Day.
+I love serving this slow cooker Irish-American classic with carrots, bacon fried cabbage, or crack mashed potatoes for St. Patrick’s Day.